mapbender/mapbender-documentation/en/functions/basic/scalebar.rst

 ScaleBar
 ***********************

-The ScaleBar displays the current map scale graphically.
+The ScaleBar is a small line which represents the current map scale graphically.

 .. image:: ../../../figures/scalebar.png
      :scale: 100